taxjar/taxjar-woocommerce-plugin/readme.txt

-==== TaxJar - Sales Tax Calculation for WooCommerce ====
+==== TaxJar - Sales Tax Automation for WooCommerce ====
 Contributors: tonkapark
 Tags: woocommerce, taxes, tax calculation, free tax calculation, sales tax, taxjar Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 1.0.4
+Stable tag: 1.0.5
 License: GPLv2 or later
 =======

 #TaxJar - Sales Tax Automation for WooCommerce

-TaxJar for WooCommerce helps you collect accurate sales tax with almost no work!
-Stop uploading and updating rate tables.
+Save hours every month by putting your sales tax on autopilot.
+Automated, multi-state sales tax calculation, collection, and filing.

 == Description ==

-So you want to collect sales tax from your customers but have no idea where to begin?

-TaxJar's Sales Tax Calculations plugin for WooCommerce is the easiest and fastest way to collect sales tax from your customers.
+[TaxJar](http://www.taxjar.com) eliminates the need for you to even think about sales tax with your Woocommerce store.
+This powerful extension calculates how much sales tax should be collected at checkout.
+Then we update your sales tax collected by state, county, and city on a daily basis for you to view at any time.
+Finally, we’ll file what you owe to the states for you.

 Here’s why customers love this plugin:

-* Setup is easy – all you need to enter is your business address!
-TaxJar takes care of everything else.
-* Collect local rates – if a sales requires you to collect city and county sales tax, we’ll include it!
 * Rates are never out-of-date - TaxJar maintains more than 10,000 tax rates, updated monthly.
-Stop uploading rate tables!
+No more manually uploading rate tables.
+Ever.
-* Simple pricing – based on how many transactions you do each month, TaxJar for WooCommerce starts at $9.95 per month for up to 200 calculation requests.

-BE ADVISED: TaxJar for WooCommerce is setup to work for sales in the US only.
-We do not support international sales at this time.
+* Us and Canada Support - Not only do you get US tax rates, this powerful extension also supports Canadian tax collection as well.
+* Multi-state sales tax collection - Collect sales tax accurately in not just the state where you’re based, but in every state you have nexus.
+* Daily tax preparation to avoid surprises - Every day we’ll download your sales and compile it by state, county, city, and special tax – exactly what you need to be able to file sales tax returns.
+No more last minute scrambling to get the data you need.
+* AutoFile – automated sales tax filing - As deadlines approach, we’ll even file your returns and make your payments to the states for you.
+No more forgetting and annoying penalties.
+* Dead Simple pricing – No contracts.
+No activations fees.
+No credit card required.
+Use it as much as you want for 30 days for free.
+Beyond 30 days, pay based on the number of API calls you make each month.

+Other Notable Features:

+*	Simple install – starting collecting sales tax in minutes
+*	Compatible with Woocommerce 2.0+ and Wordpress 4.0
+*	Avoid sales tax surprises with daily updated on taxes collected by state, county, and city
+*	Automated configuration – all of your tax settings are done automatically!
+*	Supports tax exempt items set by store manager
+*	If you also sell on other platforms, get your sales tax data all in a single place

 [TaxJar](http://www.taxjar.com) provides easy & accurate ecommerce sales tax reporting in addition to their sales tax calculation.